 ● Some services have cost sharing or a specific fee.

-● When in a hospital you pay a per day fee for the first four or five days.
+● Hospitals have a per day fee for the first four or five days.

-All your co-pays and other medical treatment costs are limited each calendar year by the plan's Maximum Out of Pocket (MOP) provision.
+All your co-pays and other medical treatment costs during each calendar year are limited by the plan's Maximum Out of Pocket (MOP) provision.

-Note: MediCare sets a limit for the medical MOP. (up to $7,550 in 2022) Plans with no monthly cost plans often use the maximum MOP.
+Note: MediCare sets the medical MOP limit for each year. (up to $7,550 in 2022) Plans with no monthly cost plans often use the maximum MOP.

 When going to the Pharmacy for a medication:

-● Medication costs are not included in the plan's medical cost MOP.
+● Medication costs are not included in a MAPD plan's medical cost MOP.
 They have their own MOP just like a stand alone Prescription Drug Plan.

 ● Benefits in the prescription part of your plan vary based on four stages:

 -> First is the Deductible.
-Many plans only apply it on higher Tiers.
+Many plans only apply it on medications in higher Tiers.